amacaula/legislators-api/README.md

 # legislators-api

-TODO switch to "modules" from "commonjs"
+TODO later switch to "modules" from "commonjs"

-TODO separate README.md for scraping vs the API
+TODO later separate README.md for scraping vs the API

 # Members of parliament